Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-9.md

 I don't know why I didn't try to read and understand that first...

 I think implemented the 8 bits load is pretty doable now.

+Update - completed at December 27th *12:45AM*
+I implemented a lot of 8 bit load instructions.
+Forgot to update this log at least and how many minutes

+**Total time: 123 minutes**